google/gnostic/apps/vocabulary-operations/README.md

         vocabulary-operations -filter-common <[files.txt]>

-The `-filter-common` option takes numerousvocabularies and will return a slice of Vocabulary pbs that contain the unique term for each API among the other. he new Vocabulary pb is saved in the current working directory as "vocabulary-operations.pb"
+The `-filter-common` option takes numerous vocabularies and will return a slice of Vocabulary pbs that contain the unique term for each API among the other.
+The new Vocabulary pb is saved in the current working directory as "vocabulary-operations.pb"

         vocabulary-operations -export [<file1.pb>]